yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 but let's see what's happening behind the scenes.

 You're telling me that your company doesn't care about the software industry, right?
-They don't allow you to give anything back to the open-source community.
+They don't allow you to give anything back to the open source community.
 They want you to use those free libraries and give nothing back.
 And it is their corporate strategy.
 I doubt that's the case.
 Did you ask your CTO about it?

-I strongly believe that in 95 percent of cases, when you explain that your software seriously depends on a few open-source libraries that may need some improvements, your boss will have nothing against you becoming a contributor.
+I strongly believe that in 95 percent of cases, when you explain that your software seriously depends on a few open source libraries that may need some improvements, your boss will have nothing against you becoming a contributor.
 Try it.